diksha567913/Induction_diksha/README.md

 The day concluded with an interactive Q&A session, ensuring that all students had a clear understanding of these foundational programming concepts.

+## BEEE & Chemistry Lectures

+Following the programming session, we attended a Basic Electrical and Electronics Engineering (BEEE) lecture delivered by **Prof. Simranjit Kaur** (ECE Department).
+She began by interacting with the students, asking each of us to introduce ourselves by name and share the school from which we had graduated.
+She then posed a few subject-related questions, such as the definition of electricity and its applications in daily life.

+Next, we had a Chemistry lecture by **Prof. Komalpreet Kaur**(mam), whose friendly and approachable teaching style created a comfortable learning environment.
+She asked revision questions from previous topics, along with some fundamental questions from the 12th-grade syllabus.
+Like in the previous lecture, she engaged each student by asking their name, place of origin, and school background.

+The day concluded with these interactive sessions, leaving us better connected with our faculty and peers while also reinforcing our foundational knowledge in both BEEE and Chemistry.

+# Day 6